Pedernales Province: Economy and population

 The main activity in the province is currently agriculture, producing coffee and beef cattle.
 Fishing is also an important activity, being one of the provinces with the highest catch of fish and lobsters.
 Limestone mining in Cabo Rojo is also important.

 The number of farms in the province amounts to a total of 1,128, which represents only 0.004% of the total number of farms in the country, though relatively arid Pedernales has some areas where the land can be very fertile, mainly based on irrigation canals.
 This has allowed the cultivation of products such as cotton, beans, peanuts, bananas, cassava, coffee, bananas, corn, tobacco, coconut, among others.

 According to statistical data, Pedernales is the least densely populated province in the Dominican Republic.
 For 2010, the total population reached 31,587 people: 16,895 men and 14,692 women, with a density of 15.7 inhabitants / km2 (inhabitants per square kilometer).
 The predominant ethnic groups are 78% mulatto or mestizo, 13% black and 9% white.

 Until 1927, before the Rafael Trujillo regime, the area was inhabited almost entirely by Haitians.
 Together with the founding of the province, the government imposed measures to raise the Dominican population, stop the Haitian migration, and integrate the province more into the rest of the country.

+In 2024 a major cruise ship port was opened at Cabo Rojo, and it is expected that a number of big resorts will be built in the area.
+This development is expected to substantially change the economy of the southwest part of the Dominican Republic.
+New road development will make travel to this area easier as well.
+However there are concerns that the natural character of the region will be heavily impacted, with the wildlife in the national park at particular risk.